troystribling/BlueCap/Documentation/CentralManager.md

 ### <a name="central_service_scanning">Service Scanning</a>

-Scans for advertising peripherals are initiated by calling the BlueCap `CentralManager` methods,
+Scans for advertising peripherals are initiated by calling the `CentralManager` methods,

 ```swift
 // Scan promiscuously for all advertising peripherals